fbpx

 “Beluga (Huso huso) caviar is considered the best of its kind due to the immense size of the roe and astonishing flavor profile that are unique to this breed,” said Marky’s brand ambassador David Bashkov.
 “Unlike any other sturgeon species, the beluga sturgeon produces caviar after ten years of maturity, making it the most desirable caviar on the market.”
 According to Bashkov, starting a domestic sturgeon farm in the U.S. was a risky undertaking for the company, but well worth it.
 “Our overall goal was to produce the best beluga caviar in the world here while at the same time helping to repopulate the wild [sturgeon].”
 To that end, Marky’s has donated hundreds of thousands of fertilized eggs to help repopulate the beluga sturgeon in its native home in the Caspian Sea.

-You will often find caviar labeled “hybrid” for sale at online retailers and stores, and these are also excellent alternatives to try.
+You will often find caviar labeled “hybrid” for sale at online retailers and stores, and these are also excellent alternatives to try, especially for the caviar price.
 Bashkov explains that this indicates a cross-breeding of two species of sturgeon.
 “Due to the lack of availability of beluga caviar and the complexity of farming the species, many producers began crossbreeding beluga with other faster producing sturgeon species,” he said.
 “This product exhibits the size and flavor profile of beluga with the speed of production of smaller Siberian sturgeon to provide an alternative to the limited supplies of beluga.”

 Be prepared to pay a premium for domestic farmed beluga caviar, but there are many other kinds to try as well.
 We put together a list of some of the best caviar to try, from Marky’s beluga to other species and hybrid versions, all of which will satisfy your caviar craving.